nodejs/node/doc/api/child_process.markdown

 There is a special case when sending a `{cmd: 'NODE_foo'}` message.
-All messages containing a `NODE_` prefix in its `cmd` property will not be emitted in the `message` event, since they are internal messages used by Node.js core.
+All messages containing a `NODE_` prefix in its `cmd` property will not be emitted in the `'message'` event, since they are internal messages used by Node.js core.
-Messages containing the prefix are emitted in the `internalMessage` event.
+Messages containing the prefix are emitted in the `'internalMessage'` event.
 Avoid using this feature; it is subject to change without notice.

 The `sendHandle` option to `child.send()` is for sending a TCP server or socket object to another process.
-The child will receive the object as its second argument to the `message` event.
+The child will receive the object as its second argument to the `'message'` event.

 The `callback` option is a function that is invoked after the message is sent but before the target may have received it.
 It is called with a single
-argument: `null` on success, or an `Error` object on failure.
+argument: `null` on success, or an [`Error`][] object on failure.

 `child.send()` emits an `'error'` event if no callback was given and the message cannot be sent, for example because the child process has already exited.